-One the other hand, each affine function interpolates $x_1^3x_2^2$ over three affinely independent points, which are the corner points of the region depicted in Figure~\ref{fig:triangulation-nonLnatural} labeled with the corresponding function.
-As is clear, this subdivision is quite different from that in Figure~\ref{fig:triangulation-Lnatural}, where the latter corresponds to the simplicial subdivision for all $\lnatural$ functions in two-dimensions.
-In general, without lifting and projection, we do not have a clear clue on how to obtain the simplicial subdivision corresponding to the convex envelope. \Halmos \end{example}
+Each affine function interpolates $x_1^3x_2^2$ over three affinely independent points: corner points of the labeled region in Figure~\ref{fig:triangulation-nonLnatural}.
+As is clear, this subdivision is quite different from that in Figure~\ref{fig:triangulation-Lnatural}.
+The former is associated with the convex envelope of $x_1^3x_2^2$ and the latter is the simplicial subdivision for the convex envelope of all $\lnatural$ functions in two-dimensions.
+The function $x_1^3x_2^2$ is not $\lnatural$ and it remains unclear how its convex envelope can be derived without the lifting and projection techniques proposed here. \Halmos \end{example}